Consultation

 Transparent Communication of Potential Defects

-Important Clauses in the Purchase Agreement
+Important Clauses in the Purchase Contract

 Minimise risks: How to protect yourself from unpleasant surprises